 Third ― Talk to People

-If you are still in the used bookstore, take the opportunity to ask other guests if they’ve read the book.
+If you are still in the used bookstore, ask other guests if they’ve read the book.
 What did they think about it?
 Tell them some interesting tidbits.

 The goal is to meet new people and open your heart.
 Use a book as the focal point; find out what other people read.
 Find people from different backgrounds and points of view.
 It will expand your social awareness.

-Now that you know one another ask them about their opinion on what you’ve read.
-We also suggest making a follow-up meeting but don’t forget the primary purpose of step two is to find someone new to talk with about the book.
+Now that you know one another ask them their opinion on what you’ve read.
+We also suggest making a follow-up meeting but don’t forget that step two’s primary purpose is finding someone new to talk with about the book.

 Fourth ― Repeat the First Three Steps